 Some Departments offer the opportunity to participate in international cafés or other international gatherings.

 What are the rules?
-The rules may be a bit different depending upon the particular activity.
-One example is the International Cafés of the School of Social Sciences for the internship in term five.
-You must participate at least twice, one of which is as a presenter, for this to count as an activity.
+The rules may be a bit different depending on the particular activity.
+One example is the School of Social Work's international cafés before the internship in term five.
+In order for this to count as an activity, you must participate at least twice, one of them as a presenter.

-Your study programme, student organisations and Faculty sometimes offer various forms of international conferences/workshops with an international focus.
-Keep an eye on websites, Facebook and talk to your corps.
+Your study programme, student organisations and faculty sometimes offer various forms of international conferences/workshops with an international focus.
+Keep an eye on websites, Facebook and talk to your union.
 In order for you to count this as an activity, the experience must be disseminated to fellow students, for example via presentations at seminars or something similar.

 Which conferences/workshops can be included?
-See the FAQ or Speak with the CIM contact person at your Department.
-After having taken part in the activity, can you reflect a bit on the questions?
+See the FAQ or contact the CIM contact person at your department.
+After having taken part in the activity, can you reflect on the questions?
 Participation equivalent to at least one full day is required in order for a conference/workshop to be counted as an activity.

 FAQ about CIM